 Aeroprakt approach to safety bulletins

-Aeroprakt is particularly good at keeping on top of any potential problems and rapidly issuing a bulletin if needed - contrast this with some manufacturers who prefer not to dent sales through announcing problems!
+Aeroprakt is particularly good at keeping on top of any potential problems and rapidly issuing a bulletin if needed - contrast this with some manufacturers who prefer not to dent sales through acknowledging a problem.

-Aeroprakt always have at least two A22s in continual use at their own Aeroprakt club airfield.
-Very often these aircraft have completed many more flying hours and landings, with a wide variety of different pilots, than the average private pilot/owner.
+Aeroprakt always have at least two aircraft in continual use at their own Aeroprakt club airfield.
+Very often these aircraft have completed many more flying hours and landings, with a wide variety of different pilots, than the average owner.
 Any remedies required are first tested extensively on these aircraft before they are released to the broader base of owners and pilots.

 When a safety bulletin is issued